 The main purpose of this requirement is to ensure that every customer/visitor gets to know that the concerned entity is registered under GST and thus can ask for a valid tax invoice.
 The sale of goods or services without the issuance of an invoice is an offence under Section 122 of the CGST Act.
 This is a way to keep a check on the taxpayers and ultimately helps to avoid tax evasion.

 All taxpayers registered under the composition scheme have to meet different requirements with regards to the display of GSTIN which are stated below-

-No separate penalty is specified under the GST Act for non-display of GST registration certificate or GSTIN.
-But, as per section 125 of the CGST Act, a general penalty is applicable for non-compliances for which a specific penalty is not mentioned.
-Thus, a maximum penalty of Rs.25,000 in case of non-display of the GST registration certificate by the taxpayer.
+GST Act does not mention any specific penalty for non-display of GST registration certificate or GSTIN.
+However, section 125 of the CGST Act states that a general penalty can be imposed for non-compliance when a specific penalty is not mentioned.
+Thus, the department can impose a maximum penalty of Rs.25,000 in case of non-display of the GST registration certificate by the taxpayer.